 - (1) Firms must maintain blotters (per SEA Rule 17a-3(a)(1)) to evidence prompt transmission - (a) Blotters may be in "log" or "unit" form - (b) Blotters must accurately reflect information with respect to receipt and forwarding - (2) Firms should have a supervisory system in place that makes sense given: - a) The firm's operations, and - b) The firm's potential risk exposure.

 Understanding the Exemptions to the Customer Protection Rule (SEA Rule 15c3-3) - Attendee Participation

 With respect to the following scenarios, did the broker-dealer comply with the claimed (k)(2)(ii) exemption?
-Are there any net capital or books and records implications as a result of the referenced practices?

 Scenario A